Supreme Court of Justice (Austria): Membership

 The responsibility for appointing justices is vested in the president of Austria, but the president can and usually does delegate this power to the minister of justice.
-The Court maintains a special personnel committee (Personalsenat) that provides the minister with a shortlist of three candidates in the event of a vacancy.
+The Court maintains a specialized personnel committee (Personalsenat) that provides the minister with a shortlist of three candidates in the event of a vacancy.
 In theory, the minister may appoint any Austrian legally qualified to sit on the bench (and not excluded by the constitution's rudimentary incompatibility provisions).
 In practice, the minister dependably picks one of the three candidates nominated by the Court.